letthelightin/T9Manager/README.md

 Future features:

-- connection (band and signal strength) and data usage info on a popup
+- connection (band and signal strength) and data usage info on a bubble popup

 - band selection menu